spolischook/travis-nginx-test/README.md

 Development flow is not different from any composer based application and consists of the following steps:

 * Clone repository
+* Install tools
+  * go to the `tool` folder
+  * run `composer install`
 * Install application(s)
+  * go to the application folder, for example `cd application/crm-enterprise`
+  * run `composer install`
+  * go back to the root folder, for example `cd ../..`

   NOTE: symlinks for path repository not supported on Windows environment.
 Please remove packages copy from vendor folder and use `mklink` command instead.
 For example, to enable platform package in platform application after `composer install` run following commands in the administrator mode:
 ```